Ritaor/SpaceX/README.md

 ## Copyright info

 All of these scenes are open source, protected with a standard Apache 2 licence.
 This licence states that this content can be used freely, even commercially, as long as you acknowledge the author.
 See the terms and conditions in the [LICENSE](/LICENSE) file.
+OK?